DURATION

 Seaside hotels and rural guesthouses

-For 5 nights you'll stay in comfortable family-run hotels or rural guesthouses either in the interior of the island surrounded by mountains or down by the coast, walking distance from the sea.
-Rooms come with en-suite facilities.
-You’ll usually stay at White Waters Hotel in Machico, Vila Bela Hotel in Porto da Cruz, Estalagem A Quinta in Santo da Serra, Estalagem Encumeada and Hotel Salgueiro in Porto Moniz.
-On some departures, your host may book alternative accommodation of similar standards in differing locations (particularly on Day 1) due to availability.
-You'll be in twin rooms where available but occasionally on Day 1 and Day 3, there may be some triple rooms.
+For five nights you'll stay in comfortable, family-run hotels or rural guesthouses either in the interior of the island (surrounded by mountains), or down by the coast (walking distance from the sea).
+Rooms are allocated on a twin-share basis and come with ensuite facilities.
+You’ll usually stay at Hotel Albergaria o Professor in Santa Cruz, Hotel Estalagem a Quinta in Santo da Serra (for two nights), Hotel Encumeada in Encumeada, and Hotel Salgueiro in Porto Moniz.
+On some departures, your host may book alternative accommodation of a similar standard in differing locations, dependent on availability.
+It is possible that on some occasions, depending on the makeup of the group, triple-share rooms may be necessary in Santa da Serra.

 Pico Ruivo Mountain Hut

-Enjoy the incredible opportunity to snooze at the highest mountain hut in Madeira - Casa de Abrigo Pico Ruivo, thanks to the special permit arranged exclusively for the local host.
-Facilities at the hut are basic and include shared toilets and complimentary warm blankets but we recommend taking your own sleeping bag for extra warmth.
+Enjoy the incredible opportunity to snooze at the highest mountain hut in Madeira – Casa de Abrigo Pico Ruivo – thanks to the special permit arranged exclusively for our local host.
+Facilities at the hut are basic and include shared toilets and complimentary warm blankets, but we recommend taking your own sleeping bag for extra warmth – particularly relevant for the late autumn and early spring departures.
 A simple dinner and breakfast will be cooked by the local staff at the hut.
-The hut has only four rooms in total: three twin rooms and one four-person room - where possible the four-person room will be same-sex but occasionally the make-up of the group may mean that it has to be mixed-sex.
+The hut has only four rooms in total: three twin rooms and one four-person room.
+Where possible, the four-person room will be same-sex but occasionally the make-up of the group may mean that it has to be mixed-sex.

 Upgrades